 The U.S./Middle East Project was established in 1994 by the Council on Foreign Relations (CFR) under the direction of Henry Siegman, a senior fellow on the Middle East at the Council.
 In 2006, the U.S./Middle East Project became an independent policy institute.
-Its mission is to provide non partisan analysis of the Middle East peace process and to present policymakers in the United States, in the region and in the larger international community with balanced policy analysis and policy options to prevent conflict and promote stability, democracy, modernization and economic development throughout the region.
+Its mission is to provide non partisan analysis of the Middle East peace process and to present policymakers in the United States, in the region and in the larger international community with balanced policy analysis and policy options to prevent conflict and promote stability, democracy and economic development throughout the region.

 Brent Scowcroft served as national security adviser to Presidents Gerald Ford and George H.W.
 Bush.
 Thomas R. Pickering is a former undersecretary of state and served as ambassador to the United Nations and Israel, among other places.
 Scowcroft and Pickering are chairman emeritus and the current chairman, respectively, of the U.S./Middle East Project.

 In recent days, the Obama administration has undertaken two significant actions regarding the Israeli-Palestinian issue.
 It refrained from vetoing a resolution at the U.N.
 Security Council that, among other things, detailed ...